 There’s something incredibly satisfying about making your own compost from grass clippings and veg peelings that would otherwise go to waste, and it’s straightforward to do.
-You can buy special bins that keep it all neat and tidy, but all you really need is a corner of the garden somewhere out of the way but not too shady.
+You can buy special bins that keep it all neat and tidy, but all you really need when thinking of how to create an eco friendly garden is a corner of the garden that's out of the way but not too shady.

-Along with your grass clippings, pile in all your veg peelings, prunings, hedge trimmings, shredded newspaper and cardboard – even the contents of the vacuum cleaner bag.
+As for how to compost, add your grass clippings, plus pile in all your veg peelings, prunings, hedge trimmings, shredded newspaper and cardboard – even the contents of the vacuum cleaner bag.
 You can compost autumn leaves too, but keep them separate as they decompose more slowly.

 Then wait for the magic to happen, turning the compost pile occasionally with a fork.
-In six months to a year you should have a lovely, crumbly, friable mixture that’s ready to use as a mulch to keep moisture in the soil and to improve its texture, reducing the need for watering and improving the health of plants.
+In six months to a year you should have a lovely, crumbly, friable mixture that’s ready to use for mulching, keeping moisture in the soil and improving its texture, reducing the need for watering and improving the health of plants.

 9. Go organic

 By choosing organic products to feed and treat your plants, you'll be reducing the chance of inadvertently harming beneficial insects and you won’t be adding unnecessary chemicals to your soil either.

 There are now organic versions of everything from slug controls to fertilizer and soil conditioner.
 Give an extra boost to fruit and veg crops with a liquid feed such as MiracleGro Performance Organics Fruit & Veg Liquid Concentrate Food that comes in a 100% recycled and recyclable bottle.